mpimd-csc/flexiblas/README.md

 ## Selecting the Backend at Runtime

-The behavior of the **FlexiBLAS** wrapper is controlled by a set of environment variables described below and in the above mentioned configuration files.
+The behavior of the **FlexiBLAS** wrapper is controlled by a set of environment variables described below and in the above-mentioned configuration files.
 The most important environment variable is called `FLEXIBLAS`.
 This variable describes the shared object library file where the backend *BLAS* implementation is contained.
 The variable supports three types of descriptions.
 If the value does not contain a `/` **FlexiBLAS** searches for the given name in `CMAKE_INSTALL_PREFIX/lib/flexiblas`.
-That means the value is interpreted as a name of one of the wrapper libraries.
+That means the value is interpreted as the name of one of the wrapper libraries.
 If it does not find it there, it searches the configuration files for a line matching the value and fetches the actual name of the shared object library from there.
-Otherwise the value is interpreted as a full path description of the *BLAS* backend library shared object file to use.
+Otherwise, the value is interpreted as a full path description of the *BLAS* backend library shared object file to use.
 If the variable is not set, the *Netlib* reference *BLAS*, or the default from the configuration files is used.
-See the documentation for details on the names, syntax and locations of the configuration files.
+See the documentation for details on the names, syntax, and locations of the configuration files.

 ## Usage Example